Masai, the tribe of the savannah

 They do not have any type of modern technology and its benefits, they are not rich, but they live a completely free life, in contact with nature.

-They are serene, you can to see your serenity on faces of some of them, adults and children… captured by photos….
+They are serene, you can see their serenity on faces of some of them, adults and children… captured by photos….

 Joseph Ole Simel, a Masai, said: “According to our traditional philosophy, earth does not belong to an only individual.
 It belongs to those who died, to those are living and those who are not yet born. ”